God's presence in school

 A Christian Science perspective: People can take their awareness of God's presence anywhere they go.
 Prayers don't need to be voiced out loud in order to be legitimate.

 A favorite Bible promise, found right toward the beginning of the book, is: "My presence shall go with thee" (Exodus 33:14).
 No matter where a person goes, right there is God, fully and entirely.
-The presence of God – whom the Bible also calls Love and Spirit – is truly an -presence.
+The presence of God – whom the Bible also calls Love and Spirit – is truly an ever-presence.
 This divine presence never could be bounded or excluded by any thing, opinion, or decree.

 While it's appropriate that theology is not to be legislated by any government, that doesn't mean that this presence of God can somehow be excluded from a school building.
 One's knowledge and awareness of God resides within – a person takes it wherever he or she goes.